 A stirring commemoration to the valiant martyrs of World War I, the solemn Liberty Memorial forms an integral part of Kansas City's dynamic skyline.
 Built in 1926 to honor those Americans who fought and lost their lives during World War I, this towering memorial is skirted by other nationally and historically-significant sites like the Memory Hall and Exhibition Hall.
-It was funded entirely through private donations and it's the only commissioned memorial of its kind in the U.S. that honors the 'Great War'.
-The Memorial is divided between a North Wall, Memory Halls and dominated by the massive 217-ft. tower.
-As dusk falls, the top of the tower is lit brightly and can be seen for miles.
-Inside the memorial, visitors will find the National WWI Museum, the official U.S. museum that contains the tanks, guns, memorabilia and interactive exhibits which gruesomely display the horrors of early 20th century warfare.
+It was funded entirely through private donations and it is the only commissioned memorial of its kind in the country that honors the 'Great War'.
+As dusk falls, the top of the tower is lit brightly, towering over Kansas City's urbane landscape.
+The memorial's insides are home to the National WWI Museum, the official U.S. museum that contains the tanks, guns, memorabilia and interactive exhibits which display the nuances of early 20th century warfare.

 One of the more impressive buildings dedicated to the performing arts, the Kauffman Center is the highlight of the city's cultural scene.
 Located downtown, this multifaceted event center is dedicated to enhancing stage arts in the city by hosting nationally and internationally renowned artists, as well as providing a platform for local artists to share their expression with a bigger audience.
 Spread over approximately 285,000 square feet, the center is comprised of venues like the Muriel Kauffman Theatre and Helzberg Hall.